 Beneficial bacteria help break down food, absorb nutrients, and boost immunity.
 Take at least 15 billion live organisms a day.
-Choose a probiotic that has the lactobacillus acidophilus strain along with other strains such as Bifidobacterium longum, lactobacillus rhamnosus, Bifidobacterium bifidum.
+Choose a probiotic capsule that has the lactobacillus acidophilus strain along with other strains such as Bifidobacterium longum, lactobacillus rhamnosus, Bifidobacterium bifidum.

 An important mineral directly involved in over 300 different bodily functions and often lacking in our diet.
 Supports healthy bowel movements, reduces stress and improves sleep.
 Look for magnesium citrate as it has been shown to absorb better.